 Food without a nutrient is therefore not food.
-Food is the basic necessity of life and if we go back in time then Hippocrates would tell you that food is also medicine for the body.
-However, first, we must understand what food is and how it nourishes and impacts us.
+Food is the basic necessity of life and if we go back in time, then Hippocrates would tell you that food is also medicine for the body.
+However, first, we must understand what food is and how it nourishes and affects us.
 So, we start with the basics.
 Nutrients are divided into two categories: macronutrients and micronutrients.
-Our body needs macronutrients to produce energy, in the form of calories, which can extract from carbohydrates, proteins, and fats.
-Micronutrients are needed in smaller amounts such as your vitamins and minerals.
+Our body needs macronutrients to produce energy via calories, coming from carbohydrates, proteins, and fats.
+We need micronutrients in smaller amounts, such as your vitamins and minerals.

 Let’s dive in to take a look at the 3 main macronutrients:

 - Carbohydrates – provide 4 kcal per gram